-Many employers permit former employees to keep their retirement assets in their company plan.
+Many employer sponsored retirement plans permit former employees to keep their retirement assets in their company plan.
 Also, current employees can sometimes move assets out of their company plan before they retire or change jobs.
-In determining whether to complete the rollover to an IRA, and to the extent the following options are available, you should consider the costs and benefits of: 1)) Leaving the funds in your employer's (former employer's) plan; 2) moving the funds to a new employer's retirement plan; 3) cashing out and taking a taxable distribution from the plan; and/or 4) rolling the funds into an IRA rollover account.
+In determining whether to complete the rollover to an IRA, and to the extent the following options are available, you should consider the costs and benefits of: 1) Leaving the funds in your employer's (former employer's) plan; 2) moving the funds to a new employer's retirement plan; 3) cashing out and taking a taxable distribution from the plan; and/or 4) rolling the funds into an IRA rollover account.

 Each of these options has advantages and disadvantages and before making a change we encourage you to speak with your CPA and/or tax attorney.
 Our recommendations may include any of them, depending on what we feel is in your best interest.
+This type of recommendation creates a conflict of interest since Mid-American Wealth Advisory Groups earns a fee on assets under management, so the more assets a client has managed, the higher the fee charged.